-If in doubt over whether the person is a good fit, I default to no. It’s not worth taking a chance when adding to the team.
+If in doubt over whether the person is a good fit, I default to no. It is not worth taking a chance when adding to the team.
 When I haven’t followed this one it has usually turned out to be a mistake.

-If you think you shouldn’t say it – don’t.
+If you think you shouldn’t say it – Choose not to say it.